-The SAGHS collection includes many items from copies of district birth, death and marriage certificates on fiche, to a huge selection of family and local histories.
+The SAGHS collection includes many items from copies of district birth, death and marriage certificates on microfiche, to an extensive selection of family and local histories and photographs.

 Our Research Centre PCs have datasets added that can be viewed via our MPC Viewer.
 View our latest MPCViewer updates.